giancarlovisconti/giancarlovisconti.github.io/index.md

 Welcome!
 I recently defended my dissertation in Political Science at [Columbia University](https://polisci.columbia.edu/).
 I will be joining the Department of Political Science at [Purdue University](https://www.cla.purdue.edu/polsci/) as an Assistant Professor in Fall 2018.
 My research interests include political behavior, distributive politics, causal inference, and Latin American politics.

-My research has been published, or is forthcoming, in the *British Journal of Political Science*, *Political Science Research and Methods*, *Electoral Studies*, *Latin American Politics and Society*, and *Revista de Ciencia Política*.
+My research has been published, or is forthcoming, in the *British Journal of Political Science*, *Observational Studies*, *Political Science Research and Methods*, *Electoral Studies*, *Latin American Politics and Society*, and *Revista de Ciencia Política*.

 **Email**: gviscont[AT]purdue[DOT]edu.